-Thus, the audit using penetration testing methods saved the customer from possible reputational and financial losses.
+Therefore, the audit using penetration testing methods saved the customer from possible reputational and financial losses.

 A nationwide pharmacy network ordered an external pentest of their computer network.
-Black box mode was chosen.
+Black-box mode was chosen.

 - Network configuration errors, lack of segmentation (lack of separate VLAN for management interfaces iLO, IMPI, IP KVM, etc.).

-- Weak passwords in active network devices.
+- Weak passwords on the active network devices.

 - Hidden resources were accessible (ADMIN$, C$, D$, etc.).